Maxime Thuillez : le rédacteur en chef du podcast sur l'écologie - Quark

 Maxime Thuillez: the editor-in-chief of the podcast on ecology

 My name is Maxime Thuillez and I am a journalist.
-For 5 years I worked on TV, then I went to a group called My Little Paris.
+For 5 years I worked on TV, then I joined a group called My Little Paris.
 Then, as part of My Little Paris, I launched the Greenletter Club 3 years ago.
 It is a media specialized in ecology.
-We are present in podcasts and on Youtube.
+We are present in podcast and on Youtube .

 We have over 50,000 subscribers today.
 The editorial line is to say that global warming will affect our lives from A to Z.